Shiba-Fett/TB_EOAR/README.md

 4. **Verify Execution**:
     - After running the script for the first time, a list of player names should be displayed.
     - If you see this list, the script has executed successfully.
+    - No List of names will show on the second time its run.